Mitchel Frame

-Mitchel Frame (born 25 January 2006) is a Scottish professional footballer who plays as a left back for Aberdeen.
+Mitchel Frame (born 25 January 2006) is a Scottish professional footballer who plays as a left-back for Aberdeen.

 Club career

-Frame is a youth product of Celtic, having joined at the age of 9.
-On 1 July 2022, he signed his first developmental contract with the club and joined their B-team.
-He joined the senior team for the preseason of the summer of 2023.
-On 29 September 2023, he extended his contract with the club until 2026 and signed professionally.
+Frame is a youth product of Celtic, having joined at the age of 9.On 1 July 2022, he signed his first developmental contract with the club and joined their B-team.

+Frame earned an opportunity to join the senior team for the preseason of the summer of 2023.
+He impressed further as on 29 September 2023, he extended his contract with the club until 2026 and signed professionally.

 He made his senior and professional debut with Celtic as a substitute in a 2–1 UEFA Champions League win over Feyenoord on 13 December 2023.

-In August 2025, Frame joined Aberdeen on a 4 year deal.
+In August 2025, Frame joined Aberdeen on a four-year deal.

+After months of hard work, Frame made his competitive debut for Aberdeen on 18 January 2026, coming on as a substitute in a 1–0 Scottish Cup victory over Raith Rovers at Pittodrie.

 International career

 Frame is a youth international for Scotland, having played for the Scotland U17s at the 2022 UEFA European Under-17 Championship.

 He was also part of the Scotland U19s that played for 2024 UEFA European Under-19 Championship qualification.